knpuniversity/symfony4/sfcasts/uploads/file-streaming.md

 ## Setting the Content-Type

-Let's try it!
+Try it out!
 Refresh and... it works... sort of.
 We *are* sending the file contents... but the browser is *clearly* not handling it well.
-The reasons is that haven't told the browser what *type* of file it is, so it's just treating it like the world's ugliest web page.
+The reasons is that we haven't told the browser what *type* of file this is, so it's just treating it like the world's ugliest web page.

 And... hey!
 Remember when we stored the `$mimeType` of the file in the database?
 Whelp, that's about to come in handy... big time!
 Add